hillmanation/markdown_website/projects/kavita-community-bot.md

 #  Kavita Discord Bot
-A Community driven server Kavita Manga Reading Server Discord bot.
+A Community driven Kavita Manga Reading Server Discord bot.
 <br>

 ![hillmanation_logo](assets/hillmanation_logo.png) ![kavita_logo](assets/kavita_logo.ico)

 <br>

+Current iteration is running as a personalized instance but I am working to bring this bot to a community capable Discord bot that can run in Docker and be deployed by the community for use with thier Kavita instance.

 <br>